 I remember that when someone passed away my Mother always said, ‘They never really leave us they just go ahead’.
 For me, without ‘Mantecore’ the Secret Garden feels empty; however, there are still 11 more White Tigers and 2 White Lions to remind us of our Ark of Noah – not to forget our 2 Black and 6 Spotted Leopards!
 Spring is in the air, so things could change as we have at least 2 females who are of age for breeding giving me hope for a New Generation.

-The incident on October 3, 2003, ended the careers of Siegfried Fischbacher and Roy Horn, and left an audience of 1,500 horrified as they watched the 400-pound tiger bite Horn and drag him offstage.
+The incident on October 3, 2003, ended the careers of Fischbacher and Horn and left an audience of 1,500 horrified as they watched the 400-pound tiger bite Horn and drag him offstage.
 It was Roy’s 59th birthday when the tiger attacked him.

 The case was officially closed in 2004 with no official determination of what provoked the tiger to attack, according to CBS News.
 It left Horn partially paralyzed after damaging an artery that carries blood to his brain and crushing his windpipe.

-Earlier this year, trainer Chris Lawrence told The Hollywood Reporter Horn did not spend enough time with the tiger to bond before the show, and made alterations to the routine without practicing with the tiger.
-He said he encouraged Roy to perform with Montecore at the show instead of a cub, a moment which still haunts him.
+Earlier this year, trainer Chris Lawrence told The Hollywood Reporter Horn did not spend enough time with the tiger to bond before the show and made alterations to the routine without practicing with the tiger.
+He said he encouraged Roy to perform with Montecore at the show instead of a cub, a moment that still haunts him.

 “This moment haunts me to my core and plagues me with overwhelming guilt,” Lawrence told The Hollywood Reporter.
 “I actually talked Roy into using the tiger that would ultimately maul him and end the most successful stage show in the history of Las Vegas.”